Primary Secretory Otitis Media (PSOM)

 In the MRI scan at the right, the two bowl-shaped bullae are shown to contain accumulated mucus.
 Courtesy, Downs Veterinary Practice, Bristol, UK.

-Possible alternative instruments for diagnosis of PSOM include impedance audiometry, pneumotoscopy, tympanic bulla ultrasonography, and the brain-stem auditory evoked response test (BAER).
+Other possible alternative instruments for diagnosis of PSOM include pneumotoscopy, tympanic bulla ultrasonography, and the brain-stem auditory evoked response test (BAER).
 Click here for a list of BAER test sites.
 Also, check our health clinics webpage for upcoming clinics offering BAER tests.
 Look for the symbol U

 Veterinary dermatologists in the United States may be located on the American College of Veterinary Dermatology website.